hmpl-language/vite-plugin-hmpl/README.md

 You can view the changelog for this plugin on the [GitHub releases page](https://github.com/hmpl-language/vite-plugin-hmpl/releases).

+## Contributors

+This project was created in collaboration with [Saptarshi Mula](https://github.com/toyaAoi).
+Many thanks to him!

 ## License

 This project is licensed under the [MIT License](https://github.com/hmpl-language/vite-plugin-hmpl/blob/main/LICENSE).